zakirullin/cognitive-load/README.md

 ## Inheritance nightmare
-We're tasked to change a few things for our admin users. `🧠`
+We're tasked to change a few things for our admin users: `🧠`

 `AdminController extends UserController extends GuestController extends BaseController`